The Implications of 'Oumuamua on Panspermia: Conclusions Future Work

 \subsection{Future Work}

 To build on this study, future work can revise the ISM ejecta number density and mass density models by analyzing and incorporating data from free-floating planets.
 In addition, future work can estimate the extent to which the ISM ejecta number density increases if other planetary systems experience periods of heavy impact events akin to the Late Heavy Bombardment.
-Finally, we propose that future work can adjust the ISM ejecta number density according to the decreasing star formation rate as a function of Galactic time.
+We also propose that future work can adjust the ISM ejecta number density according to the decreasing star formation rate as a function of Galactic time.
+Finally, future work can constrain the power law size distribution, abundance, and composition of interstellar ejecta based on findings from the Vera Rubin Observatory and 2I/Borisov.

-The authors thank the Aspiring Summer Scientists' Internship Program (ASSIP) for providing the opportunity for high-school intern David Cao to work alongside Professor Summers and Professor Plavchan in the George Mason University Physics \& Astronomy department.
-We also acknowledge the use of Matplotlib from \citet{Hunter:2007} to create all figures displayed in this study.
-PPP would like to acknowledge support from NASA (Exoplanet Research Program Award \#80NSSC20K0251, TESS Cycle 3 Guest Investigator Program Award \#80NSSC21K0349, JPL Research and Technology Development, and Keck Observatory Data Analysis) and the NSF (Astronomy and Astrophysics Grants \#1716202 and 2006517), and the Mt Cuba Astronomical Foundation.